CanInBad/spectsmodpack/README.md

 3. open terminal and cd yourself to cloned repository
 4. `packwiz serve`
 5. open another terminal and cd yourself to where you put `packwiz-installer-bootstrapper`
-6. `java -jar packwiz-installer-bootstrap.jar -s client https://localhost:8080/pack.toml`
+6. `java -jar packwiz-installer-bootstrap.jar -s client http://localhost:8080/pack.toml`
-7. watch the terminal to see what mods are missing, then download said mods and put it in your .minecraft/mods
+7. watch the terminal to see what mods are missing, then download said mods and put it in your `.minecraft/mods`
+8. make a following folders: `global_packs\required_data` in your .minecraft and open another file explorer navigate to your cloned repo and copy everything with `.zip` and paste it in `.minecraft\global_packs\required_data\`

-this should download all the mods and ready to launch
+this should download all the mods and datapack and ready to launch

 ## Deploying on server